 Shingles (herpes zoster) is an outbreak of rash or blisters on the skin that is caused by the same virus that causes chickenpox — the varicella-zoster virus.
-The first sign of shingles is often burning or tingling pain, or sometimes numbness or itch, in one particular location on only one side of the body.
+The first sign of shingles is often burning or tingling pain (which can be severe), or sometimes numbness or itch,generally on one side of the body.
 After several days or a week, a rash of fluid-filled blisters, similar to chickenpox, appears in one area on one side of the body.
 Shingles pain can be mild or intense.
 Some people have mostly itching; some feel pain from the gentlest touch or breeze.
 The most common location for shingles is a band, called a dermatome, spanning one side of the trunk around the waistline.
 Anyone who has had chickenpox is at risk for shingles.
 Scientists think that some of the virus particles from the original exposure to the varicella-zoster virus,leave the skin blisters and move into the nervous system.
 When the varicella-zoster virus reactivates, the virus moves back down the long nerve fibers that extend from the sensory cell bodies to the skin.
 The viruses multiply, the tell-tale rash erupts, and the person now has shingles.

 The severity and duration of an attack of shingles can be significantly reduced by immediate treatment with antiviral drugs, which include acyclovir, valcyclovir, or famcyclovir.
 Antiviral drugs may also help stave off the painful after-effects of shingles known as postherpetic neuralgia.
 Other treatments for postherpetic neuralgia include steroids, antidepressants, anticonvulsants (including pregabalin and gabapentin enacarbil), and topical agents.
 The varicella zoster virus vaccine (Zostavax) has been approved by teh food and Drug Administration for adults age 50 and older.
 Researchers found that giving older adults the vaccine reduced the expected number of later cases of shingles by half.
 And in people who still got the disease despite immunization, the severity and complications of shingles were dramatically reduced.
 The shingles vaccine is a preventive therapy and not a treatment for those who already have shingles or long-lasting nerve pain (postherpetic neuralgia).